mgdelneri/HORISE0N-HTML-CSS-CodeRefactor/README.md

 First, I changed the code in order to improve organization: improving HTML and CSS semantics, making sure the code followed a logical order, and consolidating code in CSS.

-In order to improve accessibility and SEO, I changed the title element to better describe the function of the weboage; I added the alt attribute where applicable; I added descriptive titles to links and background image; I fixed a link that was not working; I added media query to improve responsive design.
+In order to improve accessibility and SEO, I changed the title element to better describe the function of the webpage; I added the alt attribute where applicable; I added descriptive titles to links and background image; I fixed a link that was not working; I added media query to improve responsive design.

 My initial difficulties had to do with using and mastering git.
-I started to understand it better and eventually it became easier.
+The more I researched, asked about, and practiced git, the more I started understanding it, and eventually it became easier.
 I still would have rather committed more often in the first few days of the project.

 I also encountered difficulty with elements of responsive design and, in particular, media queries.
 I had some success, but I intend on researching and practicing this more.